Saturday, March 11, 2023

 Qedy

-Golfers have caddie, corporations have Qedy.
+Golfers have caddie, businesses have Qedy.
 Both do basically the same job – supports the star in every way possible.
 And there are really many ways for Qedy!

 Qedy is a commercial extension of the Framework, which means most of the shared functionalities won't be open source.
 Qedy is purposed for rapid development of intranet and extranet information systems.